rei/rei-cedar-docs/docs/foundation/typography/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell>

-Typography design tokens store the fundamental decisions of Cedar’s font system.
+Typography design tokens store the fundamental decisions of Cedar’s visual language:
-- Naming entities store visual design attributes such as font specifications
-- Replacing hard-coded values such as pixel values for font size
+- Stores font specifications using variable names, not hard-coded values such as pixel values for font size
-- Maintaining a scalable and consistent visual system for UI development
+- Allows us to maintain a scalable, adjustable, and consistent visual system
-- Delivering updates to the brand identity with minimal impact to the code
+- Delivers updates to the brand identity with minimal impact to the code
-- Specifying a hierarchical and semantically defined system
+- Specifies a hierarchical and semantically defined system

 <br/>